 MASTERING THE MISSION - OUR LEADERSHIP IN ACTION

-After returning home to Dallas in 2015, VR immediately put her business skills to use supporting women via SCORE and WINGS.
-She continually focuses her energy on developing innovative programs for women, veterans and small business owners—turning visions into realities as the Founder and Executive Director for the Veteran Women’s Enterprise Center (VWEC), a national initiative that has broken ground in southern Dallas as the first of many VWECs projected for Texas and our Nation.
+After returning home to Dallas, VR immediately applied her business skills to supporting the business community via WINGS and as a Certified SCORE Mentor.
+She continually focuses her energy on developing innovative programs for women, veterans and small business owners—turning visions into realities as the Founder and Executive Director for the Veteran Women’s Enterprise Center (VWEC): a national initiative that has broken ground in southern Dallas as the first of many VWECs projected for Texas and our nation.